-A performance by award-winning poet and activist Staceyann Chin and a vigilant march around campus will be the central events in Franklin & Marshall College's revamped observance of "Take Back the Night," which will begin at 7:30 p.m.
-Thursday, April 17, in the Barshinger Center for Musical Arts.
+A performance by award-winning poet and activist Staceyann Chin and a vigilant march around campus were the central events in Franklin & Marshall College's revamped observance of "Take Back the Night" on Thursday, April 17.
 Click here for a story by Cadence Pentheny '16.

 Syrian director Naila Al Atrash, a human rights activist who fled persecution in her home country for her teaching of critical theatre, delivered the keynote address and visited with students as part of Franklin & Marshall College's celebration of International Women’s Week March 16-22.
 Because of her controversial work for human rights in Syria, Al Atrash visited the College with the assistance of Scholars at Risk, an international organization devoted to protecting scholars who face challenges such as discrimination, censorship and violence.
 F&M in the fall reinstated its campus chapter of SAR.
 Click here for the full story.